Uniswap/permit2/README.md

 - **Safe Arbitrary Data Verification**: Verify any extra data by passing through a witness hash and witness type.
 The type string must follow the [EIP-712](https://eips.ethereum.org/EIPS/eip-712) standard.
 - **Signature Verification for Contracts**: All signature verification supports [EIP-1271](https://eips.ethereum.org/EIPS/eip-1271) so contracts can approve tokens and transfer tokens through signatures.
 - **Non-monotonic Replay Protection**: Signature based transfers use unordered, non-monotonic nonces so that signed permits do not need to be transacted in any particular order.
 - **Expiring Approvals**: Approvals can be time-bound, removing security concerns around hanging approvals on a wallet’s entire token balance.
-This also means that revoking approvals do not necessarily have to be a new transaction since an approval that expiries will no longer be valid.
+This also means that revoking approvals do not necessarily have to be a new transaction since an approval that expires will no longer be valid.
 - **Batch Revoke Allowances**: Remove allowances on any number of tokens and spenders in one transaction.

 ## Architecture